Taher-Dohadwala/sdp-churn-analysis/README.md

 ## Cleaning
 - Memory usage was reduced by 80%
 - No duplicate records were found
-- Explored some of the cyptic category values
+- Explored some of the category values
+- 43 columns have some missing values
+    - 88% (38/43) contain a significant amount of missing data

 ## EDA